By: Gordon S. Bruin M.A., L.P.C

-Because of the power of the chemical brain and its capacity to shut out the conscience, there are many who claim that this behavior is normal or mere entertainment and they don’t look for addiction treatment because they feel there is no addiction.
+Because of the power of the chemical brain and its capacity to shut out the conscience, there are many who claim that this behavior is normal or mere entertainment and they don’t look for treatment because they feel there is no addiction.

 The rationalizations and justifications that can come from the survival part of the brain are very alluring and convincing for sure.
 When one participates in these behaviors long enough it is as though they can no longer hear that voice inside of themselves telling them to stop.

 Many clients have asked me “how do people participating in these behaviors feel afterward?”
 My experience is that they will do whatever they can to avoid that question.
 They avoid at all costs quiet and reflective time because that is when the mind or conscience seems to prick them.

 It is my opinion that those who produce and participate in the making of any form of pornography are so deep into rationalizing and justifying their behaviors that they can no longer hear, feel or see clearly the truth about what they are doing.

 There is no other way they could do this work unless they have these psychological defenses firmly in place.
 They will have to come to this awareness on their own because the more one tells them how destructive this behavior is, the more defensive and justified they will become.

 Those who have made it out of this industry will tell you that they always knew it was destructive and unhealthy, but in order for them to admit it they have to get out of it first and seek sex addiction treatment.